 los, las them, formal plural you

 Direct Object Pronouns point to the thing or person directly receiving (not doing!) the action of the verb.

 ¿Me quieres? = Do you love me?

 Sí, te quiero = Yes, I love you.

-La tengo en mi casa = I have it at home («it» referring something of feminine singular, it could be a table for example).
+La tengo en mi casa = I have it at home («it» referring to something feminine singular, it could be a table for example).

 Laura nos conoce = Laura knows us